buscaroli/fullstack-app-plain-js/README.md

 ### polishing2

-Worken on /client/app.js;
+Worked on /client/app.js
+Created client/utils.js
+Imported client/utils.js within index.html

 - segregated the fetchSmurfs function away from the window.onload assignment
-- amended the prder the functions are shown in the code to mimick the order in which they are called
+- amended the order the functions are shown in the code to mimick the order in which they are called
+- moved all the functions from client/index.html into client/utils.js
+- removed most comments as can be seen through the different branches

+#### **Separating the functionality (client/utils.js) from the controller (client/app.js) should make it easier to test as I can create two separate test suites.**